Broncos try to deny Raiders AFC West title (Jan 01, 2017) | FOX Sports

 The Broncos will be finishing the season without linebacker DeMarcus Ware, who is slated to undergo season-ending back surgery.
 Cornerback Kayvon Webster also will miss the finale after going on injured reserve because of a concussion suffered last week in Kansas City.

 Safety T.J.
-Ward (concussion), linebacker Brandon Marshall (hamstring) and defensive end Derek Wolfe (neck) also remain questionable for the Raiders game.
+Ward (concussion) and defensive end Derek Wolfe (neck) will also miss the contest.
+Linebacker Brandon Marshall (hamstring) is questionable.

-Raiders safety Karl Joseph (toe) and guard Kelechi Osemele (groin) missed practice time this week and their status for Sunday’s game is uncertain.
+Raiders safety Karl Joseph (toe) is doubtful, while guard Kelechi Osemele (ankle) is questionable.